MicrosoftDocs/mixed-reality/mixed-reality-docs/azure-labs-lab-3-luis.md

     ![Setting up immersive headset](images/AzureLabs-Lab3-00.png)

-## Step 1 – Setup Azure Portal: Create the LUIS Service
+## Chapter 1 – Setup Azure Portal: Create the LUIS Service

 To use the **Language Understanding** service in Azure, you will need to configure an instance of the service to be made available to your application.